-For more information about Solent University and UK Visas and Immigration requirements, see our language entry criteria for admissions to courses document.
+For information about Solent University and UK Visas and Immigration requirements, please refer to Appendix B of our Course Entry Requirement Statement.

 If you are applying for a course which is below degree level, you must have completed a Secure English Language Test (SELT) to be able to obtain a visa.

 For further information, please contact our international recruitment team:

 From 6 April 2015, only IELTS and Trinity College London English language tests are approved by the Home Office as secure English language tests (SELTS) for immigration purposes.

 Solent University has teamed up with Password to offer an online exam which covers all four components of language learning.
 The test can be taken either at the Solent University campus or abroad at planned times of the year.